 I love decorating for Fall and I’m always looking for new ideas.
 For a few years I’ve seen melted crayon art, and in particular pumpkins on Pinterest.
-There’s so many different ones and they are look great and are such a neat idea.
+There are so many different ones and they look great and are such a neat idea.

 However, most of the ones I’ve seen use rainbow and primary colors.
 They make a fun pumpkin craft for kids, but I was looking for something I could display as part of my fall decor.

 I decided to play around with more Fall/Halloween colors and see if I could make a more “adult” looking melted crayon pumpkin.

 Wow, I’m pleased with the result!